 SHOPS Plus recognizes that both public and private health workers are essential for achieving global health goals.
-That’s why we tap private sector providers to fill gaps in the health workforce.
 This World Health Worker Week we highlight the important role private sector providers play in the global health workforce and how SHOPS Plus provides them with the training and support they need to do their jobs effectively.

 Investing in the next generation of nurses and midwives in Tanzania

 Students studying at private medical training institutes in Tanzania have limited opportunities to obtain practical clinical experience, which is essential to the provision of quality care.
-Working with the ministry of health, SHOPS Plus and the Association of Private Health Colleges, designed a pilot focused on increasing the practical clinical skills of nursing and midwifery students.
-Forty students participated in a recent pilot at health facilities in Dar es Salaam guided fifty students through specific aspects of patient care related to family planning, integrated HIV care, antenatal care, and primary health care.
+Working with the ministry of health, SHOPS Plus and the Association of Private Health Colleges designed a pilot focused on increasing the practical clinical skills of nursing and midwifery students.
+Medical practitioners at private health facilities in Dar es Salaam guided fifty students through specific aspects of patient care related to family planning, integrated HIV care, antenatal care, and primary health care.
 The ministry has committed to using this practical training methodology with all future cohorts of nursing and midwifery students.
 Read more.

 Realizing a dream: a Nigerian community health extension worker’s experience